Seagram: Legacy

 The Seagram name survives today in various well-known drinks.
-Seagram's Seven Crown, used to make the American cocktail, 7 and 7, is produced by Diageo, while Seagram's V.O. is produced by Sazerac.
+Seagram's Seven Crown, used to make the American cocktail 7 and 7, is produced by Diageo, while Seagram's V.O. is produced by Sazerac.
 Several brands of coolers are produced under the Seagram name as of 2022: Seagram's Escapes are produced by Genesee Brewing for the American market, while Seagram Island Time is produced by Waterloo Brewing for the Canadian market.
+The Coca-Cola Company currently produces Seagram's Ginger Ale soda line since 2002 & made it widely available in 2011.

 Seagram's House, the former company headquarters in Montreal, was donated to McGill University by Vivendi Universal in 2002, then renamed Martlet House.
 The landmarked Seagram Building, once the company's American headquarters in New York City, was commissioned by Phyllis Lambert, daughter of Seagram CEO Samuel Bronfman, and designed by architect Ludwig Mies van der Rohe with Philip Johnson.
 Regarded as one of the most notable examples of the functionalist aesthetic and a prominent instance of corporate modern architecture, it set the trend for the city's skyline for decades to follow, and has been featured in several Hollywood films.
 On completion in 1958, its costs made it the world's most expensive skyscraper.
 The Bronfman family sold the Seagram building to TIAA for $70.5 million in 1979.

 The Seagram Museum, formerly the original Seagram distillery in Waterloo, Ontario, was forced to close due to lack of funds in 1997.
 The building is now the home of the Centre for International Governance Innovation as well as Shopify.
 The two original barrel houses are now the Seagram Lofts condominiums.
 There were almost 5 acre of open land, upon which the Balsillie School of International Affairs was subsequently built; construction began in 2009, and was completed in 2010.